superdesk/superdesk/README.md

 Superdesk REST API Server is python app on top of mongodb.

-## Dependencies
+## Requirements

-Application requires mongodb running on standard port.
+It requires mongodb server running on standard port and elastisearch also on standard port.

+Both can be overriden via environment variables (see [settings.py](./settings.py)).

 Python version supported are 2.7.5+ and 3.3+.